-Coordination and sharing of salmon research on the high seas is accomplished through the NPAFC http://www.npafc.org/new/index.html.
+Coordination of salmon research on the high seas is accomplished through the North Pacific Anadromous Fish Commission (NPAFC)45.
 The NPAFC is an international organization established by the Convention for the Conservation of Anadromous Stocks in the North Pacific Ocean signed in 1992.
 The member countries are Canada, Japan, Republic of Korea, Russian Federation and United States.
 The Convention area includes the North Pacific Ocean and its adjacent seas, north of 33 degrees North Latitude beyond 200-miles zones of the coastal States.
 While key convention measures are aimed at prohibiting directed fishing and retention of incidentally caught salmon in the Convention area, the Convention also authorizes coordinated research on anadromous stocks.

 The Convention authorizes fishing for anadromous fish in the Convention Area for scientific purposes under national and joint research programs approved by the NPAFC.
 The taking of anadromous fish for scientific purposes must be consistent with the needs of the research program and provisions of the Convention and be reported to the Commission.
-Scientific research is conducted under the Commission's Science Plan (Anonymous 2010).
-The Commission has developed a consensus long-term research and monitoring plan for Pacific salmon in the North Pacific (Beamish et. al. 2009).
-The member countries cooperate in collecting, reporting and exchanging biostatistical data, biological samples, fisheries data and organizing scientific communications, such as seminars, workshops, exchanges of scientific personnel and publications (See for example Farley et al. Eds.
-2009) .
-The members provide catch, enhancement and other technical information and material pertaining to areas adjacent to the Convention Area from which anadromous stocks migrate into the Convention Area (See http://wgosm.npafc.org/ and http://wgosm.npafc.org/ and
+Scientific research is conducted under the Commission's Science Plan (Anonymous, 2010).
+The Commission has developed a consensus long-term research and monitoring plan for Pacific salmon in the North Pacific (Beamish et. al., 2009).
+The member countries cooperate in collecting, reporting and exchanging biostatistical data, biological samples, fisheries data and organizing scientific communications, such as seminars, workshops, exchanges of scientific personnel and publications (e.g. Farley et al., Eds.
+2009).
+The members provide catch, enhancement and other technical information and material pertaining to areas adjacent to the Convention Area from which anadromous stocks migrate into the Convention Area^{46 47}.

 4.9/4.10/4.11.
-States shall promote and enhance the research capacities of developing countries, support (upon request) States engaged in research investigations aimed at evaluating stocks which have been previously unfished or very lightly fished.
+States shall promote and enhance the research capacities of developing countries, support (upon request) States engaged in research investigations aimed at evaluating stocks which have been previously un-fished or very lightly fished.